pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

 ### Adding New Properties
 There’re a few ways to add properties to an object in JavaScript.
 You can add new properties to an existing object by simply giving it a value.

-Assume that you've a a *employee* object that already exists.
-One way is to add a property to this  *employee* object is, by using the **dot notation**:
+Assume that you've an *employee* object that already exists.
+One way to add a property to this  *employee* object is, by using the **dot notation**:

 ```js
   employee.department = "Software";